gourlaysama/gourlaysama.github.io/_drafts/fedora-dnf-tips.md

 But the path doesn't actually have to exist locally at all.
 For example, when installing a
 package:

-{% marginnote mm-dnf-path 'Note that it needs to be an *absolute* path here, otherwise you should use a wildcard (see below).' %}
+{% marginnote mm-dnf-path 'Note that it needs to be an *absolute* path here, otherwise you should use a wildcard.' %}
 ```sh
 sudo dnf install /usr/bin/gvim
 ```